 Here is an example of how hozizik may be used for arts and crafts while following the Teachings of the Flow:

 Shapes-Our-Clay – a sozlin of the shore-dwelling tribes – knelt in front of a rush mat.
 Its surface was covered by a patch of smooth leather and a small heap of wet clay lay on top of it.
 The artisan closed his eyes and held his hands over the material.
-With steady breathes and thoughts of the night sky, he calmed his heart and mind before aiming the latter at the magic around him.
+With steady breath and thoughts of the night sky, he calmed his heart and mind before aiming the latter at the magic around him.
 Earthen zizik was all around him; he reached for it.
 Becoming oblivious to his other senses, he used his increasingly strong connection to the ethereal to attune his very soul to the clay.
 Every ounce of it became an extension of his own body.
 Shapes-Our-Clay began to sing without lyrics.
 Magic could not understand him anyway, but its flow reacted to his waving tune.
 He rose his hands, fingers splaying apart, and so did the clay rise, levitating above the leather.
 Amber light glimmered around the craftsman's fingers.

 The sorcerer-artisan started to dance his fingers and hands around his material, and it began to flow, following its master's directions.
 First it took the simple shape of an orb.
 As Shapes-Our-Clay immersed himself in his craft, his dance became more involved.
 His entire arms joined the dance, then his upper body swayed and bobbed along as well.
 Pebbles rose off the ground around him and took part, too, animated by the hozizik that leaked from his spell.
 They were attracted to his arms, laid themselves over his scales like a coarser second skin.
 None of them dared to join the shifting, pulsing clay; Shapes-Our-Clay was a master of his art.
 The song and dance turned calmer once more, and it ended with the artisan gently setting down a spherical, flat-bottomed pot the size of his own head onto the work mat.
 It even had a fitting lid.
 Not once had his fingers touched the clay.